Mustang trekking in Nepal

 The Tiji festival is a three-day ritual known as “The chasing of the Demons” that centers on the Tiji myth.
 The myth tells of a deity named Dorje Jono who must battle against his demon father to save the Kingdom of Mustang from destruction.
 The demon father wreaked havoc on Mustang by bringing a shortage of water (a highly precious resource in this very dry land) and causing many resulting disasters from famine to animal loss.
 Dorje Jono eventually beats the demon and banishes him from the land.
 Tiji is a celebration and reaffirmation of this myth and throughout the festival the various scenes of the myth will be enacted.
 It is of course timed to coincide with the end of the dry winter / spring season and will usher in the wetter monsoon season (the farming season for Mustang).

-- Moderate camping trek in Upper Mustang region of Nepal.
+- Moderate camping or tea house style trek in Upper Mustang region of Nepal.

 - Also can Attend TIJI FESTIVAL if you do it in May